Best Zoom Alternatives for 2025: Top Video Conferencing Tools

 Now, if you’re looking for a complete opposite to the previously mentioned Webex and similar corporate-looking apps, you can give Whereby a go.

-Whereby integrates with embedded Google Drive, Miro whiteboard, and Trello boards, which lets you collaborate and brainstorm in real time.
+Whereby also integrates with embedded Google Drive, Miro whiteboard, and Trello boards, which lets you collaborate and brainstorm in real-time.

-At first glance, Whereby seems like it was designed for small indie teams.
+At first glance, it seemed designed for small indie teams.
 However, the two paid versions offer a solid range of productivity and collaboration options for larger businesses while keeping the core simplicity.

-The cheapest paid version (at $6.99 per month), lets you create up to 3 rooms, hold unlimited meetings, and create unlimited recordings.
-The Business plan — at $9.99 per month per host — adds 3 hosts, unlimited rooms, shared rooms, a custom domain, and priority support.
+The cheapest paid version (at $8.99 per month) lets you create up to 3 rooms with custom links and unlimited recording.
+It accommodates up to 100 attendees per meeting.
+The Business plan — at $11.99 per month per host — includes unlimited rooms, a custom subdomain, shared and flexible rooms, and priority support, with up to 200 participants per meeting.

 Whereby pros:

-- Doesn’t require downloading any new software or creating an account to join a meeting
+• No need to download any new software or create an account to join a meeting

 Whereby cons: